bwcompton/EcoAssess/inst/aboutTool.md

 the contribution to regional connectivity of every location in the northeastern United States.
 It is intended to help conservation practitioners strategically conserve land that supports viable ecosystems and wildlife populations.
-You can view Indices of Ecological Integrity (IEI) and ecoConnect across the northeast or produce reports for designated project areas (e.g., parcels) summarizing IEI and ecoConnect.
+You can view Indices of Ecological Integrity (IEI) and ecoConnect across the Northeast or produce reports for designated project areas (e.g., parcels) summarizing IEI and ecoConnect.

 The **center** pane displays maps of IEI and ecoConnect and provides tools for navigation
 - drag the map to pan
 - click **+** and **&#x2212;** to zoom, or use your mouse's scroll wheel
 - type an address or location in the locate bar at the bottom right.
 This can be a full street address, the name of a town (for example "spruce creek pa"), or a latitude and longitude (for example, "42.3923, -72.3448")

-The **right** pane allows selected layers to display and controls how they are displayed
+The **right** pane provides tools that select layers to display and control how they are displayed
 - click **>** to collapse the right panel, making more room for the map
 - select one of the four scalings for the Index of Ecological Integrity (IEI), or one of the four ecoConnect layers